 What Is Creosote?

 Creosote might sound like something from a chemistry textbook, but for any UK homeowner with a wood-burning stove or fireplace, it's a real-world threat that builds up quietly inside your chimney.
-Left untreated, it's one of the most common causes of chimney fires that can destroy your home.
+Left untreated, it's one of the most common causes of chimney fires.

-If you've ever wondered what that sticky, tar-like substance is inside your flue or why your stove has started to smell odd, this comprehensive guide will help you understand, identify, and prevent this dangerous buildup.
+If you've ever wondered what that sticky, tar-like substance is inside your flue—this guide is for you.

+What Is Creosote?